Ellevio: Electrical grids

 In 2021, Ellevio began a complete rebuild of the large switchgear located in the Hjorthagen district of Stockholm.
 Unlike the current outdoor facility, the new switchgear will be housed inside a building.
 The new facility will occupy less land and have an increased maximum capacity.
+The first stage of the project entered service in 2023.
+In the same year, a 12-kilometer cable connection underground and underwater across lake Mälaren, between the districts of Beckomberga and Bredäng in Stockholm, began operating, and demolition of the power line that it replaced began.

+As of 2024, Ellevio is in the process of rebuilding its regional grid in eastern Hälsingland, to coincide with a major project by Svenska Kraftnät to increase the national north–south transmission capacity.

+Two other notable grid investments are the connection of a battery factory being built by Volvo in Mariestad and the expansion of a transmission substation in Tovåsen between Ljusdal and Ånge.
+The Mariestad factory is expected to become Ellevio's largest electricity customer in a single location, and the projected power demand of 400 MW in 2030 equals the amount that, as of 2024, is used by the entire Skaraborg region.
+The Tovåsen substation received a 750 MW transformer in 2022, and installation of a second one with the same capacity is planned for 2028.
+The total capacity will then exceed the power output of the largest Swedish nuclear power plant.
+The substation connects, among other customers, wind farms, and it is expected to connect a planned hydrogen factory.

 Charging infrastructure

 Since 2019, Ellevio collaborates with the municipality of Stockholm on charging station infrastructure for electric cars.
 As a result, preparations for charging stations are performed proactively while other grid maintenance work takes place, and operators can get connections right up to individual charge points.
 This increases the overall cost-effectiveness of installing the stations.
+One example of the results of the collaboration is the inauguration, in 2024, of public charge points for 300 kW fast charging.

 Ellevio is also a member of the organization Elektrifieringspakten i Stockholm (the Stockholm electrification pact), which it founded in 2021, along with the municipality of Stockholm, Scania AB and Volkswagen.
 The purpose is to make it easier for inhabitants of the Stockholm area to acquire and use electric cars, and in May 2022, around 40 companies and other organizations were members.
+The pact aims for the electrification of the city and the exclusive use of fossil-free transport by 2030.